 JavaScript/WebAssembly optimizations are specified in the final step (sometimes called “link”, as that step typically also links together a bunch of files that are all compiled together into one JavaScript/WebAssembly output).
 For example, to compile with -O1:

-# Compile the linked bitcode to JavaScript with -O1 optimizations.
+# Compile the object file to JavaScript with -O1 optimizations.

 Building a project containing debug information requires that debug flags are specified for both the LLVM and JavaScript compilation phases.